EU wants to pump $2.6 billion into Europe’s VC funds to close investment gap with U.S.

 The program is at once a massive undertaking and an indication of the huge challenges Europe faces as it seeks to turbocharge its startup economy.

-The EU itself highlighted these problems in its own announcement.
+The EU highlighted these problems in its own announcement.
 In 2016, U.S. startups raised 6 times as much venture capital as their European counterparts.
 Despite the proliferation of VC funds in Europe, most remain on average only one-third the size of a U.S. venture fund.
 And Europe only had 26 private companies valued at more than $1 billion at the end of 2017, compared to 109 in the U.S.

 Indeed, Europe has become adept at helping entrepreneurs launch their startups, but many still migrate elsewhere as they seek later-stage funding.
 Or they simply get stymied in their attempts to scale across Europe.

 And despite the EU’s good intentions, the unveiling was a reminder of the limitations it faces as it seeks to shift funding dynamics across the region.
 Plans for a pan-European fund like this one were actually announced in 2015.
 It took three years of consultations to reach this point.
-And now the bulk of the money will be distributed to VC funds, who must then raise the balance and identify startups worthy of the investment.
+And now the bulk of the money will be distributed to VC funds, which must then raise the balance and identify startups worthy of the investment.

 The European Investment Fund managed the process of identifying the six funds that would receive the money.
-Today, the EIF signed deals with Isomer Capital and Axon Partners Group.
-It expects to sign four more this year: Aberdeen Standard Investments, LGT, Lombard Odier, and Schroder Adveq.
+Today, the EIF signed deals with the first two: Isomer Capital and Axon Partners Group.
+It expects to sign the other four this year: Aberdeen Standard Investments, LGT, Lombard Odier, and Schroder Adveq.
 These funds will then distribute the money to other VCs around Europe.

 The announcement of the VentureEU project came as Andrus Ansip, the EU’s Digital Single Market minister, called for more investment in critical technologies such as artificial intelligence, blockchain, and health care.